elzr2d2/qa_automation_python_test/README.md

 ## Task 1 - Magic List
 Created a Python class that implements a simplified list by skipping boundary checks.

+For implementing the class, the class I wrote is returning a list with an None inside and by that the MagicList has been created seemingly empty.

 ### Frameworks and Programs:
 * PyCharm